-The HTSB has full responsibility for establishing teacher, school counselor, and school librarian licensing standards and issuing licenses to education professionals who meet the criteria.
-The Board issues three tiers of licenses: provisional, standard, and advanced, and three kinds of special permits: career and technical education, Hawaiian, and emergency hire.
+HTSB has full responsibility for establishing teacher, school counselor, and school librarian licensing standards and issuing licenses to education professionals who meet the criteria.
+The Board issues three tiers of licenses-Provisional, Standard, and Advanced-and three kinds of special permits-CTE, Hawaiian, and Emergency Hire.

-The Board approves Hawai'i based state approved teacher, counselor, and librarian Educator Preparation Programs (EPP); reports to the federal government on licensing and teacher education programs under Title II; and approves, validates, and adopts licensure tests.
-The Board also participates in efforts related to teacher quality, including support for National Board for Professional Teaching Standards (NBPTS) candidates.
+The Board approves Hawai'i-based state-approved teacher, school counselor, and school librarian educator preparation programs (EPPs); reports to the federal government on licensing and teacher education programs under Title II; and approves, validates, and adopts licensure tests.
+The Board also participates in efforts related to teacher quality, including support for National Board for Professional Teaching Standards candidates.
 In addition, the Board establishes penalties for teacher misconduct that may result in the suspension or revocation of a license.